Deepaansh18/DIGITAL-Literacy-Project/README.md

 ## Learning Outcome

-On completing this project:
--I have learned how to use different digital tools
+- I have learned how to use different digital tools
--I have learned how to create a professional online presence -I have also learned how to communicate effectively online -I also understood the importance of cybersecurity and safe internet practices.
+- I have learned how to create a professional online presence
+- I have also learned how to communicate effectively online
+- I also understood the importance of cybersecurity and safe internet practices